Zero-Shot Depth from Defocus: Experiments

 We implement \methodname\ with 2 different sizes (ViT-S, ViT-B).
 We use $L_1=4$ focus stack feature extraction layers and $L_2=8$ refinement ViT layers.
 We initialize the ViT blocks from the pretrained DepthAnythingv2~\cite{DAv2} indoor metric checkpoint, and zero-initialize the MLP in the stack attention layers.
 We use the CSTM-label~\cite{metric3dv1,metric3dv2,depthpro} normalization using ground-truth focal length and predict in the normalized depth space.
 We provide the ground-truth focal length to both our method and baselines~\cite{depthpro,moge2,unidepthv2} for fair comparison.

 We train \methodname\ on a combined dataset of Hypersim~\cite{hypersim} (66k samples) for indoor coverage and TartanAir~\cite{tartanair} (307k samples) for outdoor coverage, using synthetically generated focus stacks.
 We train the model for 40 epochs using an exponential learning rate scheduler, with a batch size of 8.
+Training takes 2 days on 4 $\times$ L40 GPUs (48GB memory).

 We train with a stack size of 5 images.
 We randomize the near and far bounds of the focus distances, as well as how the other focus distances are interpolated in between.
 We also randomize the blur kernel by altering the PSF shape and the f-number.
 See more details in Appendix \cref{sec:appendix_training_details}.